 - Industrial products linked to asbestos exposure

-World Lung Cancer Day honors and supports those who have been affected by lung cancer.
-It also highlights the issues that a lack of funding for research can create.
-The American Cancer Society projects that over 235,000 new cases of lung cancer will be diagnosed in 2021, and about 132,000 people will die from it this year alone.
+World Lung Cancer Day honors and supports those diagnosed with lung cancer.
+The American Cancer Society projects that over 236,000 new cases of lung cancer will be diagnosed in 2022, and over 130,000 people will die.

-Those who served in the U.S. military have a great risk of lung cancer.
+Those who served in the U.S. military have a high risk of lung cancer.
 The U.S. Department of Veterans Affairs (VA) diagnoses 7,700 veterans with lung cancer each year.
-An estimated 900,000 veterans remain at risk due to age, smoking, and environmental exposures that occurred during and after military service.
+An estimated 900,000 veterans remain at risk due to age, smoking, and exposure to toxins like asbestos during their time in the service.

 Veterans and Asbestos Lung Cancer Risks

 Veterans have a higher risk of lung cancer from asbestos exposure than civilians.
-This is because the U.S. military frequently used asbestos on bases, vehicles, ships, and in many products.
-In fact, between the 1930s and early 1980s, the military heavily relied on asbestos-containing products.
+This is because the U.S. military used asbestos in many of its bases, vehicles, ships, and other assets between the 1930s and early 1980s.

 Asbestos-based products can release microscopic fibers into the air if they are damaged or disturbed.
-Veterans can then inhale or swallow them without notice.
+Military service members could have inhaled or swallowed them without notice.

 Once inside the body, asbestos fibers can get stuck inside the lungs, causing irritation.
 The body’s natural defense system is to cough up the particles to remove them.
 However, fibers can bypass this defensive reflex and get lodged deep within the lungs.

-After 20-50 years, the irritation from asbestos fibers can trigger cellular mutations which cause cancerous tumors to form in the lungs.
+After 10-50 years, the irritation from asbestos fibers can trigger cellular mutations that cause cancer tumors to form in the lungs.

-The risks of asbestos were well-known back in the 1930s, but major corporations that made asbestos-based products hid the facts from the public to keep making money.
+Makers of asbestos-based products knew the risks of asbestos back in the 1930s, but they hid the facts from the public to keep making money.